 At Prizma, Dr. Bhatt applies her expertise to develop our human-centric approach, psychographic feature space and optimization algorithms.
 She built and managed a team of data science engineers, external contractors, and interns to implement algorithms at scale.
 Prizma’s proprietary approach has consistently won in side-by-side trials against a variety industry competitors creating view rates and performance lift ranging from 30% increase up to 2-3X improvement over other solutions.
 She also supervised the creation of a Media Intelligence API (currently in beta) which cleans, normalizes and aggregates content and usage data from multiple platforms and sources to allow Business Intelligence/Data Science, Marketing and Editorial teams leverage their data and create usable insights.

-Natasha Mohanty leads engineering and product at Prizma where she manages cross-functional teams across Engineering, Product, Testing, User Experience and Design as well as overseeing Partner Support.
+Natasha Mohanty is Co-Founder and CTO of FEM Inc., leading engineering and product at Prizma AI where she manages cross-functional teams across Engineering, Product, Testing, User Experience and Design as well as overseeing Partner Support.
 She is responsible for architecting and building Prizma’s serving infrastructure to deliver recommendations with high reliability and low latency supporting different environments and business rules.
 She also manages Prizma’s customer-facing products and has pushed the envelope on video engagement by building intuitive user experiences that not only deliver but also collect signals needed to drive those experiences.

 She comes to this venture from Google, where she led engineering teams across Google Web Search, Google News and Google+.
 She received her A.B. from Mount Holyoke and M.S. in Computer Science from the University of Massachusetts, Amherst.
 When not hacking for Prizma, she works on projects to get more women and girls interested in tech.